 Employees will be fit tested with the make, model, and size of respirator that they will actually wear.
 Employees will be provided with several models and sizes of respirators so that they may find an optimal fit.
 Fit testing of PAPRs shall be conducted in the negative pressure mode if worn with a tight fitting facepiece.

-The Program Administrator will conduct fit tests following the OSHA approved Irritant smoke QLFT Protocol, or the Bitter Aerosol QLFT Protocol in the Respiratory Protection standard.
+The Program Administrator will conduct fit tests following the OSHA approved QNFT Protocol, Irritant smoke QLFT Protocol, or the Bitter Aerosol QLFT Protocol as outlined the Respiratory Protection standard.

 Employees will use their respirators under conditions specified by this program, and in accordance with the training they receive on the use of each particular model.
 In addition, the respirator shall not be used in a manner for which it is not certified by NIOSH or by its manufacturer or for an exposure or work activity that is not approved by EHRS.

-All employees not wearing disposable N95 respirators shall conduct user seal checks each time that they wear their respirator.
+All employees wearing respirators shall conduct user seal checks each time that they wear their respirator.
 Employees shall use either the positive or negative pressure check (depending on which test works best for them) specified in Appendix B-1 of the Respiratory Protection Standard.

 All employees shall be permitted to leave the work area to maintain their respirator for the following reasons: to clean their respirator if the respirator is impeding their ability to work, change filters or cartridges, replace parts, or to inspect respirator if it stops functioning as intended.
 Employees should notify their supervisor before leaving the area.